jmreidy/fluxy/README.md

 The Facebook / React team has an [introduction to Flux](http://facebook.github.io/react/docs/flux-overview.html) included with the React documentation.
-Distilled to its core, Flux reimagines the tradtional MVC approach to client-side webapps, replacing it with the same concept of "one-way data flow" that powers React.
+Distilled to its core, Flux reimagines the traditional MVC approach to client-side webapps, replacing it with the same concept of "one-way data flow" that powers React.

 While the Facebook documentation (and accompanying video) do an excellent job of